 How are your communication skills?
 What is your story?

-Would you like to help us tell the story of the Gospel in Brazil?
+Would you like to help us tell the story of the Gospel in the US and in South America?
 Just click here to get involved!
 Obrigado!
 (Thank you!)